r-grandorder/tri-hermes/src/Articles/Demon_Lore.md

 It covers the **mechanics** of the demon lore, so sadly no lengthy Merem Solomon translations here or other showcases of this lore, mainly because of time-budgeting.

 ::: danger Warning
-Spoilers below for: Tsukihime, Fate/Stay Night, Hollow Ataraxia, DDD.
+Spoilers below for: Tsukihime, Fate/Stay Night, Hollow Ataraxia, DDD, and Fate/Extra CCC.
 :::

 ## From the Translator